raphaelbadawi/filliere-tt/README.md

 exit
 ```

+You will need to generate an API token in Strapi configuration and fill it in the .env.development.local file in the ./front folder.
+In a dev environment, you can use a full access token.

 ### Prod

 First set a nginx reverse proxy to proxy HTTPS to HTTP 3000 and HTTPS 1337 to HTTP 1337.